 Though it’s very much a cliché to claim that art comes from suffering, I can only speak to my own art, which has most often been inspired by some of my darkest moments.
 Though the literary world is filled with a kind of poetry that attempts to transcend the mundane realities of our frail, human existence, I’ve never been a huge fan of that kind of art.
 I think it does a disservice to the work-a-day people who actually live through history rather than philosophizing about it from a safe distance inside their luxury vehicles.

 And that certainly describes the people I grew up around.
 When you are born to a working class family, nothing is guaranteed.
-Not your health, your well-being, or even the sanctity of your own body.
+Not your health, your well-being, nor even the sanctity of your own body.
 Poverty does terrible things to people, as does grueling, never-ending farm work and manual labor of other sorts, as does isolation from the resources that people in population centers have access to.
 Though some of the most decorated poets seem to have a direct pipeline to Yale and other Ivy League schools and their associated contests and publishing series, the rest of us are interested in capturing the lives of ordinary people that a lot of mainstream contemporary literature has ignored.

 Telling a Story: Poetry Non-Poets Can Understand

 And at a certain point, those of us committed to immortalizing the people who history has largely forgotten realize that it’s probably not fitting for us to create poetry that only about .01% of readers could ever possibly comprehend.
 I have two degrees in poetry, one of which is a terminal degree, and many times when leafing through a contemporary literary magazine I find myself completely bewildered by the writing I find there.
-Perhaps it is simply the working class kid in me rebelling at a kind of art that seems tied to the upper-middle-class lifestyle that has continued to elude me.
+Perhaps it is simply the working class kid in me rebelling against a kind of art that seems tied to the upper-middle-class lifestyle that has continued to elude me.